jbripley/brazil/README.markdown

 ## Example database
 You can setup a example database with some example Database Instances, Apps, Activities, Changes and Versions.
 This will reset the database, so please make a copy of **db/development.sqlite3** if there is something you want to keep.
 Run `rake brazil:reset` to setup the example db.

+# Version Control
+Brazil enables you to check in the generated update and rollback SQL for each Version you make.
+There are three configuration values in config/config.yml that need to be setup for this to work:

+1. vc_type needs to be set to your version control of choice, currently only Subversion (svn) is supported.
+2. vc_uri needs to be set your version control repository root.
+In the case of subversion, something like http://example.com/svn.
+3. vc_dir needs to be a, writable by brazil, directory that is used to checkout working copies.

+Each App created in Brazil then needs to define its own version control path, which is relative to `vc_uri`.
+To allow brazil to check it out and commit to it when a Version is deployed.

 # Abstraction
 Brazil allows for Changes to be tracked in each App by a named Activity.
 Changes can be executed on a designated development database instance / schema pair when created or only saved to track existing Changes.